ppirapat/ppirapat/README.md

 - 🧑‍🎓 **Computer Engineer** graduate with Strong Business Background
 - 🌱 Currently working on **Deep Learning**
 - 🎯 **Next Station:** AI Agents and GenAI for Business Digital Transformation
-- ⚡ **Fun fact:** First learned tech stacks from hackathons and incubators in business role.
+- ⚡ **Fun fact:** I first learned tech stacks by working with different teams in hackathons and incubators in business role.